Julius Blank: Fairchild Semiconductor

 In August 1957 Julius Blank, Victor Grinich, Jean Hoerni, Eugene Kleiner, Jay Last, Gordon Moore, Robert Noyce and Sheldon Roberts reached an agreement with Sherman Fairchild of Fairchild Camera and Instrument Corporation.
 On September 18, 1957, they formed Fairchild Semiconductor.

 Julius Blank found the company's first home, a 14,000 square foot building at 844 Charleston Road, between Palo Alto and Mountain View.
 Little more than a shell, it lacked both plumbing and electricity.
 Kleiner and Blank were in charge of transforming the empty building into usable spaces for production, research and offices.
 In addition to mundane requirements like sewer and water, the work spaces required extra electrical power, air conditioning to afford some level of climate control during processing, and piping and venting of gases.
 Blank's experience during the war and at Western Electric was helpful in dealing with these physical requirements.
 As they were readying the building itself, the founders were also ordering desks, lab benches and scientific equipment, and starting to build specialized equipment that they couldn't order: crystal growers, diffusion furnaces, vacuum evaporators, and optical lithography equipment for mask-making.
 Everyone worked toward the goal of getting the business underway.

-The group's initial research had led to a breakthrough, the design of the silicon computer chip.
+The group's initial research had led to a breakthrough, the design of the integrated circuit (IC), or silicon "chip".
 Much of the responsibility for learning how to mass-produce silicon chips, and building the machinery needed to do it, fell to Julius Blank and Eugene Kleiner as the only engineers in the group.
 At Fairchild, they were responsible for setting up the initial machine shop and assembly areas.
 What they were doing was fundamentally new: no one built the equipment that they needed.
 Blank and Kleiner were in charge of designing "the first assembly line for the basic building blocks of the electronic world", silicon chips, "from the ground up".
 "A brilliant mechanical engineer", Blank designed everything from furnaces and crystal growers to optical alignment and assembly equipment.

 Later on, as the semiconductor industry developed, it became easier to order equipment and materials.
 However, there continued to be an ongoing tension, trying to find robust equipment that could produce at high capacity.

 As the company expanded, Blank's role changed.
 He became responsible for establishing manufacturing facilities for the company in Hong Kong and other countries.

 Blank was aware of the challenges of starting up a business in another country, both socially and physically.

 Fairchild Semiconductor became a leader of the semiconductor industry.
 At Fairchild, Blank was part of the team that established a "model for entrepreneurs for the rest of [the 20th] century": stock options, no job titles and open working relationships.
 The incubator of Silicon Valley, Fairchild was directly or indirectly involved in the creation of dozens of corporations such as AMD and Intel.